 6. STAY ALERT

 When using a turkey call, hunters may mistake your call for a real turkey.
+Remember to stay aware of your surroundings and clearly identify yourself if other hunters are in the vicinity.

 7. CHOOSE GOOD COVER